pjmurray/pjmurray.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Previously founded Elto.com which was acquired by GoDaddy.com in 2015.
+I'm customer centric full-stack software engineer.
+Most notably, I founded Elto.com which was acquired by GoDaddy.com in 2015.

-Passionate about: remote teams, software excellenge, lean startup, agile development
+I'm most passionate about: remote teams, software excellence, lean startups, agile development.

+# Employment

+* 2012-2015: Elto.com
+* 2012: Inspire 9
+* 2011-2012: ThoughtWorks
+* 2010 - 2011: NRW
+* 2005 - 2009: University of Cantebury

-Technologies I've worked with:
+# Technologies

 {% for tech in site.technologies %}
-  * {{ tech }}
+  * {{ tech }}{% endfor %}

-{% endfor %}
+# Personal

+I've constantly been moving around my whole life.
+I was born in South Africa, grew up and studied in New Zealand, worked in various parts on Australia, spent 2 years in San Francisco, and am now in London.

+Other hobbies include: {{ site.interests | join: ', ' }}

 Get in [contact with me][email]